OpenBB-finance/OpenBB/website/content/sdk/reference/econometrics/clean.md

 ---
 title: clean
-description: This documentation details how to use OpenBBTerminal's 'clean' function to clean up NaNs in a pandas DataFrame.
+description: "This documentation details how to use OpenBBTerminal's 'clean' function" to clean up NaNs in a pandas DataFrame.
 It outlines the parameters, return values, and available methods for filling and dropping NaN values.
 keywords: